urbanautomaton/chef-solo-search/README.md

 ## Installation

 In order to use this extension, create a (dummy-) cookbook and add a directory called *libraries*.
-Next copy *libraries/search.rb* to the newly created directory.
+Next copy *libraries/search.rb* and *libraries/parser.rb* to the newly created directory.
-Now you have to make sure chef-solo knows about data bags, therefor add
+Now you have to make sure chef-solo knows about data bags, therefore add

     data_bag_path "<node_work_path>/data_bags"